cliffordlab/cliffordlab.github.io/publications.md

 Einizade A, Mozafari M, Sardouie SH, Nasiri S, Clifford G. <a href="https://drive.google.com/file/d/1sPS0Ock5Hv9K0Hpv3xadm10HmW90g8R7/view?usp=sharing">A deep learning-based method for automatic detection of epileptic seizure in a dataset with both generalized and focal seizure types</a>.
 2020 IEEE Signal Processing in Medicine and Biology Symposium (SPMB) 2020 December 5; pp. 1-6.
 </div>
 <div class="bibtex_source"><pre>@inproceedings{ArefEinizade_2020_12_05_Adeep,
-    author = "Einizade, Aref and Mozafari, Mohsen and Sardouie, S Hajipour and Nasiri, Samaneh and Clifford, G", title = "A deep learning-based method for automatic detection of epileptic seizure in a dataset with both generalized and focal seizure types", date = "2020-12-05",
+    author = "Einizade, Aref and Mozafari, Mohsen and Sardouie, S Hajipour and Nasiri, Samaneh and Clifford, GD", title = "A deep learning-based method for automatic detection of epileptic seizure in a dataset with both generalized and focal seizure types", date = "2020-12-05",
     booktitle = "2020 IEEE Signal Processing in Medicine and Biology Symposium (SPMB)",